top of page

 LATEST EXHIBITION

-Recent Loss from the Eaton Canyon Fire
+Loss from the Eaton Canyon Fire

 With my work space and living space I put so much effort into building the past four years reduced to a pile of rubble and dust, I was left speechless with the reality I was facing.